finnoh/RWDS_post_template/README.md

-For reference on `quarto`, see the official documentation https://quarto.org or this article https://www.ds-econ.com/quarto/ for some additional information.
+For reference on `quarto`, see the official documentation https://quarto.org or this article https://www.ds-econ.com/quarto/ for additional information.
+Finn also writes [The Repo newsletter](https://dsecon.substack.com), where he curates remarkable open-source programmers and projects in data science.